-Weeki Wachee State Park
+See the Manatees at Weeki Wachee State Park!

 “You can see manatees at any point along the Weeki Wachee; sometimes there are manatees right at the springhead.
 Kayakers who start at the Weeki Wachee Springs State Park no longer paddle as far as Hospital Hole.”

-How can we help the Manatees?
+How can we help keep the Manatees safe?

-As visitors, we can help the manatees by maintaining a healthy distance from them in their natural habitat.
+As visitors, we can help the manatees thrive by maintaining a healthy distance from them in their natural habitat.

 Manatees can be severely and lethally injured by boat collisions.
 Avoid boating over seagrass beds and shallow areas, as this is where manatees feed, sleep and hang out.

 Keep your trash in an enclosed bag or can on your boat and away from the water; making certain none of your trash exits the boat.

 When fishing, never discard monofilaments fishing lines, hooks, any foreign matter or litter into the water.